Football Banning Orders: Young Men And Safety On The Terraces

 As time passes, will fans be even more willing to report racism and homophobia?
 If so, the number of banned fans will rise, because the football community will report bad behaviour more often.

-It will also be interesting to see whether authorities react more strongly to end of season pitch invasions that are an annual sight.
+It will also be interesting to see whether authorities react more strongly to end of season pitch invasions that are still an annual sight despite their significant dangers.

 More to read…